yihui/yihui.org/content/en-vitae.md

 Projects participated:

-- Google Summer of Code [2012](http://www.google-melange.com/gsoc/project/google/gsoc2012/cloud_wei/16001): Dynamic report generation on the web with R (I was the mentor);
+- Google Summer of Code (mentor)
+    - [2012](https://www.google-melange.com/archive/gsoc/2012/orgs/rproject/projects/cloud_wei.html): Dynamic report generation on the web with R;
+    - [2014](https://www.google-melange.com/archive/gsoc/2014/orgs/rproject/projects/kejun.html): rOptManifold: An R Package for Optimization over Matrix Manifolds;
+    - [2017](https://summerofcode.withgoogle.com/projects/#5106168436359168): Noninvasive source code formatting;
 - Translation of [R for beginners](http://cran.r-project.org/doc/contrib/Paradis-rdebuts_en.pdf) by Emmanuel Paradis (Collaborated with some colleagues on the translation) (Nov 2005 - Feb 2006);
 - Performance Evaluation of Taxation Management of _the China Customs_ (designed several R programs for sampling databases using R) (Sept 2006 - Jun 2009);
 - Important Projects in Social Science of _the Ministry of Education_: Research on the Industry Competitiveness of China (Apr 2007 - May 2007);